Considering adopting? Before visiting Mayhew, we recommend you read this page carefully.

 There is a lot to consider before adopting a new family member and Mayhew can help find the perfect pet for you.
 All our animals receive thorough behavioural and health assessments before they are ready for rehoming.
 This includes microchipping, vaccinations, neutering, defleaing and worming.

 Visit the animal rehoming pages on our website to see who is available for rehoming.
-If you see an animal that might be right for you, please get in touch with our Reception team.
+If you see an animal that might be right for you, please fill out our dog application form or our cat application form.

 Our team will assess your requirements and try to match you with the right animal.
-If there is a good fit, you may be able to meet that animal on the day of your interview.
+If there is a good fit, you will be contacted by our animal adoption officer to have a virtual interview.

 Once you have found your perfect pal, we will conduct a home visit.
 This is to make sure your home is suitable for your potential new pet and to meet other members of your family.

 Some of our animals will be suitable for families with young children.
 We make this decision as part of the animal’s assessment.
 Parents must be happy to teach the children how to respect and treat animals.
-Children will also need to visit Mayhew to meet the animal before adoption.
 For further details, please look at the individual animal's online profile.

 Dogs - We are happy to rehome dogs to committed people regardless of whether they have a garden or not, or if they live in a flat.
 Some dogs may need to live in a house or in a ground floor flat with a garden.
 If this is the case, details will be on the dog's online profile.
 Cats Most of our cats will need outdoor access.
 They should have the opportunity to explore and be independent.
 Sometimes, we have cats that will not be able to go outdoors.
 These cats can be rehomed to people that do not have a garden or outside access.
 These cats may be elderly or have health problems.

 Yes you can adopt if you live in rented accommodation.
 You will need to provide a permission letter from your landlord, the council or housing trust.
-By providing this letter when you first visit, the adoption process will be much quicker.
+You must have this letter before/at the time of application as you will be asked to email this in straight away if your application is successful.

 You need to be over 18 years of age to adopt an animal from Mayhew.
 If there is an increased chance that your pet might outlive you, we will ask to meet the person who would take them on.